Everyone wants more sales.

 While that would be a great scenario, the reality is this process takes time.

-Creating a customer journey map can help give you a better understanding of how the buying process works.
+Creating a customer journey map can help you better understand the buying process.

 Here’s a visual representation of how consumers interact with a brand before, during, and after they make a purchase:

 Take a look at all those touch-point examples in the awareness and consideration stages.

 It shows that the buying process isn’t a straight line.